 Norman M. Steinberg is Vice-Chair of BFL Canada, where he also sits on the Board of Directors and chairs the Governance Committee.

-From April 2017 to July 2019, Mr. Steinberg was Chair Emeritus of Norton Rose Fulbright Canada.
-Previously, Mr. Steinberg was Co-Chair and then Chair of Norton Rose Fulbright and its predecessor firm, Ogilvy Renault.
-He was also Global Chair of Norton Rose Fulbright, one of the largest law firms in the world with 4,000 lawyers in 60 offices.
-At Norton Rose Fulbright and its predecessor firms, Mr. Steinberg focused on mergers and acquisitions, corporate finance, privatization and corporate governance.
+From April 2017 to July 2019, Mr. Steinberg was Chair Emeritus of Norton Rose Fulbright Canada LLP.
+Previously, Mr. Steinberg was Co-Chair and then Chair of Norton Rose Fulbright Canada LLP and its predecessor firm, Ogilvy Renault.
+He was also Global Chair of Norton Rose Fulbright LLP, one of the largest law firms in the world with 4,000 lawyers in 60 offices.
+At Norton Rose Fulbright Canada LLP and its predecessor firms, Mr. Steinberg focused on mergers and acquisitions, corporate finance, privatization and corporate governance.

-Mr. Steinberg is also Co-Chair of Dorel Industries where he chairs the Corporate Governance and Nominating Committee, a Director of Fiera Capital where he chairs the Nominating and Governance Committee, Senior Advisor to Persistence Capital Partners (private equity), Co-Chair of Women in Governance, Chair of the Board of Governors of the Montreal Symphony Orchestra, Vice-Chair (former Chair) of The McGill University Health Centre Foundation, member of the Board of Directors and Organizing Committee as well as former Canadian Co-Chair of the Australia-Canada Economic Leadership Forum, Strategic Advisor of Voyager Metals Inc., Senior Advisor of Teneo, and Vice-Chair of the Board of Advisors of Alexa Translations.
+Mr. Steinberg is also Co-Chair of Dorel Industries where he chairs the Governance and Nominating Committee, a Director of Fiera Capital Corporation where he chairs the Nominating and Governance Committee, Senior Advisor to Persistence Capital Partners (private equity), Co-Chair of Women in Governance, Chair of the Board of Governors of The McGill University Health Centre Foundation, Director and member of the Organizing Committee as well as former Canadian Co-Chair of the Australia-Canada Economic Leadership Forum, Strategic Advisor of Voyager Metals Inc., Senior Advisor of Teneo, and Vice-Chair of the Board of Advisors of Alexa Translations.
 He served as a director of numerous other boards, including Gildan Activewear, Canadian Marconi Company, Centraide of Montreal and the Foundation of the Montreal Museum of Fine Arts.
-He was former president of the Canadian Club of Montreal and former Chairman of the Mount Royal Club of Montreal.
+He was former Vice Chair and Executive Committee member of the Montreal Symphony Orchestra, former president of the Canadian Club of Montreal and former Chairman of the Mount Royal Club of Montreal.

-Mr. Steinberg holds a Bachelor of Science and a Bachelor of Civil Law from McGill University in Montreal, Québec.
+Mr. Steinberg holds a Bachelor of Science and a Bachelor of Civil Law from McGill University in Montreal, Ouébec.